alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 If you do not do this, you may see Middleman errors when the docs are building which reference attempts to modify a frozen empty string.

+___https://github.com/alphagov/govuk-saas-config is a little broken, it only lets you “update all” instead of targeting to a single repo - so when we went to update our sentry config it started changing other folks projects too! :scream: should be fixed from follow up PR here, but anyone still trying to run the update all like the docs say will encounter everyone else being out of sync!___

+___Configure the GitHub repo as per https://docs.publishing.service.gov.uk/manual/configure-github-repo.html#auto-configuration page___

 ## Configuring the app for Jenkins

 Create a `Jenkinsfile` in your repo with the following content.